 Neville saw me doing this and said, ‘Comrade Baig, not sure if you know what a Piranha is, but all our rivers have them in plenty.
 They really love your fingers, if you know what I mean.’
 I promptly pulled my hand out and counted my fingers.

 As I stood on the bank of the river, I was struck by the silence of the forest.
 Not silence as in lack of sound, for there were many sounds, but silence as in no human sound.
-I could hear Macaws talking to each other as they headed home.
-They pair for life and have great conversations exceeded only perhaps by Canadian Geese who also pair for life.
+I could hear Macaws who pair for life talking to each other as they headed home.
+They pair for life and have great conversations.
 Lesson: conversation is essential to a good marriage.
 Forests breathe and speak and are visibly and audibly alive.
 Even if you don’t know their language – and it differs from place to place – you can still hear them.
 Then there are the smells.
 The smell of the first rain after the dry season.
 The smell of the markings on trees of territorial creatures which are meant to warn away potential threats.
 The smell of vegetation, growing or decomposing.
 When you sit quietly in a forest and let it talk to you, it does.
 Gently and gradually.
 Naturally, it takes a little while because first your ears must stop buzzing with the residue of our own noisy, raucous sounds of so-called civilization.
 They try to drown out everything that the forest is trying to tell you.
 But if you are patient and give it some time, then gradually the buzzing fades away and you start to hear the breeze rustling in the leaves.
 You hear water dropping from the top levels onto the canopy below.
 You hear the occasional ripe fruit or dry branch fall to the floor, to become either food or manure.
 You learn to tell the difference between a sound made by a living creature – which may be potentially dangerous or useful – and the sound of something that is not a living creature.
 All this and more will happen if you give it some time, are observant, and are willing to learn.

 As I looked at the South American Amazonian rain forest for the first time, there were many sounds in that forest which I did not recognize at the time but knew later to be those of Howler Monkeys, Toucans and Amazonian Parakeets.
 I was thrilled to be there.
 There was nowhere else that I would rather be.